-Burden of Proof: The protestant challenging SCDOT's action bears the burden of proving the decision is arbitrary.
+Burden of Proof: The protestant challenging SCDOT's action bears the burden of proving the decision is arbitrary validity of the protest or claim against the SCDOT.

 Duty and Authority to Attempt to Settle Protests: Before commencement of an administrative review, the CPO, or a designee of the CPO, may attempt to settle by mutual agreement a protest of an aggrieved Protestant, actual or prospective, concerning the solicitation, short-listing, or award of the contract.
 Any settlement reached by mutual agreement shall be approved by the CPO.